adamclmns/X52-pro-MFD-JSON-Driver/README.md

 Run the program with the path of the JSON file as command line input, and the pages and lines will be shown on the MFD of your HOTAS.

+## Button press output

+The tool will output the string `>MFD-SELECT PRESSED<` on standard-out when the MFD-select button on the HOTAS is pressed.

+This can be used to react to button presses in client programs.

 ## JSON file format
 The JSON file format is an object of the following structure
 ```json